Convert a Mountain Bike to a Cruiser

 Common Mistakes to Avoid When Converting a Mountain Bike

 Even simple conversions can go wrong if you’re not careful.
-Knowing the common mistakes helps you save money, time, and effort while making sure your mountain bike turns into a comfortable, safe cruiser.
+Knowing the common mistakes helps you save time, money, and effort while ensuring your mountain bike becomes a comfortable, safe cruiser.

 1. Over-Raising Handlebars